Jin-Chun/project_lofi/ReadMe.txt

         -> the packaging command is ~ ng build --configuration production -aot -> To deploy, go to dist/project_lofi and ~ ng serve --host 0.0.0.0

-For windows OS, login mysql by ~mysql.exe -uproject_lofi -pCjs!214413
+For windows OS, login mysql by ~mysql.exe -uproject_lofi -p